Dunhuang: Ming dynasty

+People's Republic of China

+In 1988, Dunhuang was elevated from county to county-level city status.
+On March 31, 1995, Turpan and Dunhuang became sister cities.

 Today, the site is an important tourist attraction and the subject of an ongoing archaeological project.
 A large number of manuscripts and artifacts retrieved at Dunhuang have been digitized and made publicly available via the International Dunhuang Project.
 The spreading Kumtag Desert, the result of long-standing overgrazing of the surrounding land, has reached the edges of the city.

 In 2011 satellite images showing huge structures in the desert near Dunhuang surfaced online and caused a brief media stir.

 Culture

 Buddhist caves

-A number of Buddhist cave sites are located in the Dunhuang area, the most important of these is the Mogao Caves which is located 25 km southeast of Dunhuang.
+A number of Buddhist cave sites are located in the Dunhuang area, the most important of these is the Mogao Caves, which is located 25 km southeast of Dunhuang.
 There are 735 caves in Mogao, and the caves in Mogao are particularly noted for their Buddhist art, as well as the hoard of manuscripts, the Dunhuang manuscripts, found hidden in a sealed-up cave.
 Many of these caves were covered with murals and contain many Buddhist statues.
 Discoveries continue to be found in the caves, including excerpts from a Christian Bible dating to the Yuan dynasty.

 Numerous smaller Buddhist cave sites are located in the region, including the Western Thousand Buddha Caves, the Eastern Thousands Buddha Caves, and the Five Temple site.
 The Yulin Caves are located further east in Guazhou County.